MicrosoftDocs/powerapps-docs/powerapps-docs/powercards/get-started-designer/designer-overview.md

 ### Card canvas

-The card canvas is where the magic happens – this is where you'll build the user interface for your card, using connectors, variables, and elements from the Tool Panel.
+The card canvas is where the magic happens – this is where you'll build the user interface for your card, using connectors, variables, and elements from the Tool pane.

 You can't resize a card in the card canvas view because cards automatically fit themselves to the location they're placed into.